siyuan-bruce/siyuan-bruce.github.io/_posts/2022-06-01-Data Scraper for Beginner.md

 ---

 ## 1. Overview
-Data Scraper is an efficient way to get massive internet data in a certain manner.
-This blog introduces a simple tutorial on how we can scrape data easily.
+Data scraping is an efficient method for acquiring large amounts of internet data in a specific manner.
+This blog post provides a straightforward tutorial on how to easily scrape data.

-The key thing is that we need to simulate requests to the remote server.
-There are usually two types of data we can get: 1.
-Static website data.
-2. Dynamic website data.
+It is important to note that simulating requests to remote servers is necessary.
+Typically, there are two types of data that can be obtained: 1) static website data and 2) dynamic website data.

 ## 2. Core Code
-The core code is the following:
+The core code for data scraping is as follows:
 ```
 import requests
 response = requests.request("GET", url, headers=headers)
 ```
-As mentioned, we need to use python to simulate the request, including **URL**, **headers**, and potentially **params**.
-We then use two cases to demonstrate how we get the data.
+As previously mentioned, it is necessary to use Python to simulate the request, which includes the **URL**, **headers**, and potentially **params**.
+Two examples are provided to demonstrate how to acquire the data."

 ## 3. Static Data
-The server sends whole HTML documents to users in this case.
+In this scenario, the server sends entire HTML documents to users.

-We can use GitHub as an example, in which we just simply use the "github.com" as the URL.
-In this case, we do not have some specific headers or params.
+For instance, using GitHub as an example, the URL would simply be "github.com" and there would be no need for specific headers or parameters.
 ```
 import requests
 response = requests.request("GET", "https://github.com/")